-Now, we see some problems with a small number of companies-this certainly doesn't describe the whole market-place-in intentional under-pricing or aggressively writing products and not having good underwriting standards.
+Now, we see some problems with a small number of companies-this certainly doesn't describe the whole marketplace-in intentional under-pricing or aggressively writing products and not having good underwriting standards.
 These have forced some companies to raise their rates tremendously, which has a very significant impact on people with those policies, especially seniors on fixed incomes who can't afford the higher premiums-in some cases 300, 400, or even 500% increases.

-You've been Superintendent since March.
+been Superintendent You've since March.
 Have you had enough time to form an opinion of the guaranty system?